 All managers and supervisors should be familiar with this Policy and be ready to answer questions from employees.
 Managers and supervisors must set a good example for employees by following this Policy at all times.
-Managers and supervisors are responsible to communicate with the Hope Healthline regarding employees or support recipients who do not pass the health screening, provide information for staff who are traveling out of the State of Alaska, and other areas indicated in these policies to ensure appropriate tracking and clearance for employees to return to work or for recipients to return to service.
+Managers and supervisors are responsible to communicate with the Hope Healthline regarding employees or support recipients who develop symptoms or test positive for COVID-19, and support contact tracing and notification efforts to affected stakeholders as necessary.